-Begging is a complex, national issue and our aim is to end begging in Wellington by addressing its causes.
+Our aim is to end begging in Pōneke by addressing its causes.

-It’s important to note that, while begging and homelessness can share some of the same underlying causes, not everyone who begs is homeless and not all people who are homeless beg.
+It’s important to note that while homelessness and begging share some underlying factors, not all people who beg are homeless, and not all people who are homeless beg.
 You can find out more about our approach to ending homelessness at the link below.

 Why are people homeless in Wellington?